 Letters written to the above publications should be brief and preferably typed.
 Do not send documents or photographs.

 If the original address of the individual being sought is known, you can pursue local sources of information within the United States.
 Among the many possible avenues are: offices of vital records for birth, death or marriage records; high school reunion organizers and college alumni associations; Adjutant General’s Office in the person’s home state for data on personnel who served in World War II, Korea, or Vietnam; county and state Department of Veterans’ Affairs Offices in cases of Veterans’ benefits or hospitalization; local posts of the American Legion, Veterans of Foreign Wars, AmVets, etc for information on local veterans; county Probate Offices for a will or Letters of Administration if he or she possessed property in the county and is now deceased; local newspapers, for articles obituaries, death notices, etc; state Offices of Vital Statistics for death records of service personnel who died while on active duty.
 Please note that the American Embassy, London, does not maintain addresses for the above offices.

 Private organizations can provide guidance to assist in tracing relatives and friends.
-One such group is:

 Private detectives and tracing agencies in the U.S., can also assist, but they are often expensive.